Internships and Summer Jobs

-During an internship, you will apply your liberal arts skills to gain experience related to your career interests or explore career options under the supervision of an employer.
+During an internship, you will apply your liberal arts skills to get experience related to your career interests or to explore career options.
 If you register for academic credit, a faculty member will also work with you to reflect on your experience.
 Internships may be paid or unpaid, and you can earn credit for either one.
-Many departments have additional requirements; see your adviser for details.
-A campus-wide internship policy is in the works.
+See your advisor for departmental requirements.

-Sometimes summer jobs will be a step towards an internship in the future; sometimes it reminds you what you hope to avoid and why you are in college!
-If you're not ready for an internship, try for more responsibility in your summer job each year.
-You can gain supervisory, customer service, organizational or financial skills during your summer job.
+Sometimes summer jobs will be a step towards an internship OR it reminds you of why you are in college!
+Try for more responsibility in your summer job each year.
+Get supervisory, customer service, organizational or financial skills during your summer job.